Here Is Mariah Carey: Broadcast and release

 Here Is Mariah Carey was first shown on November 25, 1993, on NBC.
 As it aired in the November sweeps period, during which Nielsen ratings are used to determine advertisement prices for subsequent months, Richard Huff of the New York Daily News thought this suggested NBC believed it would draw a large audience.
 Here Is Mariah Carey received 19 million viewers and a rating and share of 11.0/21, meaning 11 percent of American households with a television watched the program, and 21 percent with one in use were tuned in to the special.
 Out of the primetime network programs, it ranked third for the night, 34th for the week, and fifth among entertainment specials aired during November sweeps.
 Sales of Music Box resulting from the broadcast caused the album to reach number one on the Billboard 200 chart for the first time.
 Outside the United States, the special was broadcast in Australia, Canada, and the United Kingdom.

 Columbia Music Video issued Here Is Mariah Carey on VHS in the United States on November 30, 1993.
 It marked Carey's third video release, following The First Vision (1991) and MTV Unplugged +3 (1992).
 A week later, the video was released in Canada.
 Releases in the United Kingdom and France followed in February 1994, Hong Kong in December 1996, and a DVD in 2006.
 Sony Pictures Entertainment released it for digital download and rental worldwide on December 7, 2021.
 The video is approximately one hour long and includes more non-concert footage plus the "Dreamlover" music video, which were not shown on the NBC broadcast.

 Performances from the concert received releases independent of the Here Is Mariah Carey video.
 In 1993, Columbia released a CD maxi single of "Hero" which includes audio of Carey's Proctor's Theater performance of the song as the second track.
 The following year, the label released it as a standalone promotional CD single.
 In 1994, that of "Dreamlover" was included on certain CD singles and twelve-inch singles alongside "Without You" and "Never Forget You".
 It was later included on a digital maxi single with other versions of the song.
 Carey's performances of "Hero" and "Without You" are the songs' music videos.

+In 2023, for the 30th anniversary of Music Box, Carey released the audio of the performance as the third disc of the deluxe edition for the album.